 Irene is an experienced Primary Headteacher and has worked extensively as a School Improvement Advisor and Independent Consultant in Primary education.
 Irene joined the Board of Governors in 2005, initially as a Parent Governor, a position she held for 2 years during which time both her daughter and son attended the college, both moving on successfully to university.

 Irene was invited to join OSFC Board of Governors as an Independent Governor in November 2007, and was elected Chair of the Quality Committee and Vice Chair of Governors.
 Further to the creation of the Pinnacle Learning Trust in 2018, Irene is Vice Chair of Governors of OSFC LGB, a Trustee of the Pinnacle Learning Trust and a governor at two primary schools, including Werneth Primary School a recent primary member of the Trust.
 Irene is committed to improving student’s life chances, and believes education provides positive opportunities for many young people to achieve their true potential.

-Shoab joined the Board in September 2013 and sits on the Audit Committee.
-Shoab has lived in Oldham most of his life and is the Deputy Leader of Oldham Council.
-He is the cabinet member for Business and Town Centres.
-He is married with 3 children and is also employed by Great Places Housing Group.
+Shoab joined the Board in September 2013.
+Shoab has lived in Oldham most of his life and is an elected member of Oldham Council.
+He represents Werneth ward on the Council.
+He is married with 3 children and is also employed by Onward Homes.

 Tanvir is a qualified Accountant with over 10 years’ experience of working at various public and private sector organisations including the Audit Commission and PricewaterhouseCoopers (PwC).
 He currently runs his own accountancy practice in Oldham.